top of page

 Gustave Doré Dante Alighieri Inferno Plate III Charon

 Before my years at the Royal Academy of London I felt an instinctive kinship with artists who refused to separate craftsmanship from conviction.
-Both Blake and Gustave Doré stood for an ideal that art was not an accessory to belief but its embodiment: a moral practice of seeing and showing.
-Their works are not just images but arguments — meditations on the visible as revelation.
+Both Blake and Gustave Doré stood for an ideal in which art was not decorative illustration, but a structure for moral pressure: a way of giving thought, feeling, fear, faith, and doubt visible form.
+Their works are not simply images, but visual arguments — forms in which drama, architecture, gesture, and light carry the force of conviction.
 It was within that lineage that I found the logic for my own re-imagining of Pamela Colman Smith’s medieval-inspired tarot: one built not on novelty, but on renewal through fidelity.

 Every artist works within a chain of inheritance.
 For me, influence has never been a matter of borrowing, but of recognition — the moment one finds one’s own restlessness reflected in another’s struggle.
 Blake’s spiritual defiance, his refusal to separate the sacred from the sensual, mirrored my own resistance to the cool detachment of conceptual orthodoxy.
 Doré’s architectural gravitas — his cathedrals of shadow and stone — offered a counterbalance: the intellect shaped through discipline and the patience of light.

-The Christian iconography that both artists drew upon was never doctrine to me, but language — a visual theology of human striving.
+The Christian iconography both artists drew upon was never doctrine to me, but visual language: a charged system of structure, suffering, judgement, radiance, fall, and return.
 Their art, though separated by time, spoke the same dialect of faith and doubt: Doré’s penitent grandeur echoing Blake’s visionary blaze.
 In that tension — between illumination and structure, revelation and restraint — my own deck took shape.

 William Blake (1757–1827) trained at the Royal Academy of London from 1780 to 1784, studying the classical techniques that underpinned European art.
 Disenchanted by the Academy’s strictures—its emphasis on rational replication over spiritual insight—he departed early, choosing instead to forge a solitary path as poet-engraver and prophet.